RexGabrielSalamat/meteor_impact_sim/README.md

 PLEASE NOTE THAT THIS IS A PROTOTYPE MODEL...

-NOTE: You need the to have four files downloaded in the same file folder, with the same file name.
+NOTE: You need to have four files downloaded in the same file folder, with the same file name.
 BEFORE PROCEEDING - Please download the latest Python version on Microsoft Store, then run the terminal tab "pip install requests flask flask-cors numpy".
 Once all of it is running, you need to generate your own API from NASA API to access API key provided, then simply run the code.

 *Note: The app.py only extracts from the NASA API dataset within the range of 7 days.